heartcorelove/Colorpicker/README.md

 I was tired of the tiny 50 pixels by 50 pixels square.
 So I made my own. all written with jQuery, html and css.

 #Color.js
+Beneath will folow a general introduction to what each function does and what's special about them.

 #loadIn
 The function loadIn is used to set up the 3 sliders, one for each color in RGB (So Red, Blue and Green).